halinhuang/TestCosmos/README.md

 # TestCosmos
 Test Purpose for Cosmos DB deployment.

-This repository is used to save Azure Cosmos ARM template for auto deployment for different environment.
+This repository is used to save Azure Cosmos DB & containers ARM template for auto deployment for different environment.